Esin Afşar: Career

 Although her repertoire included a wide collection of various melodies of different tastes, her fame mainly stems from Turkish folklore.
 In 1969 two of her arranged folklore melodies became hits.
-These were Bana seni gerek (lyrics by Yunus Emre (1240-1321) and composition by Esin Afşar herself) and Yoh Yoh (by contemporary folklore poet Kul Ahmet).
-The melody on the reverse side of the Yoh Yoh 45rpm, was Bebek, a well known anonymous Turkmen folklore melody.
+These were Bana seni gerek (lyrics by Yunus Emre (1240–1321) and composition by Esin Afşar herself) and Yoh Yoh (by contemporary folklore poet Kul Ahmet).
+The melody on the reverse side of the Yoh Yoh 45 rpm was Bebek, a well-known anonymous Turkmen folklore melody.
 After the release of Yoh Yoh she was nicknamed "Bayan Yoh Yoh" ("Mrs. Yoh Yoh").

 She was sent to Hungary by İhsan Sabri Çağlayangil, the minister of Foreign Affairs as an official representative of Turkish culture.
 In 1970, she gave a series of concerts in Italy.
 In 1972, she visited Soviet Union (especially those republics which would soon be called Turkic Republics) and South Korea.
 In 1973, she was in Israel, Great Britain, Belgium and Tunis and in 1974 in Australia.
 She also participated in the Turkish under contest to nominate a Turkish participant for the Eurovision Song Contest 1975.
 In 1980, in a live TV program, she sang a melody with lyrics from Nazım Hikmet and her melodies were banned by the military junta.
 In 1985, she gave a concert in Paris.
 In 1988, she appeared in concerts at Lausanne, Switzerland, and the next year, in 1989 at Mulhouse, France.

-Esin Afşar and Arabesque
+Opposition to arabesque

-Esin Afşar was strictly against a new style of music in Turkey emerged after the 1970s, named Arabesque.
-She protested Arabesque by composing a melody "Arabeske İnat" ("In Spite of Arabesque").
+Esin Afşar was strictly against a new style of music in Turkey that emerged after the 1970s, named arabesque.
+She protested arabesque by composing a melody "Arabeske İnat" ("In Spite of Arabesque").